TeXitoi/structopt/README.md

 - Minimum rustc version modification must be specified in the [changelog](https://github.com/TeXitoi/structopt/blob/master/CHANGELOG.md) and in the [travis configuration](https://github.com/TeXitoi/structopt/blob/master/.travis.yml).
 - Contributors can increment minimum rustc version without any justification if the new version is required by the latest version of one of StructOpt's dependencies (`cargo update` will not fail on StructOpt).
 - Contributors can increment minimum rustc version if the library user experience is improved.

-## Why

-I use [docopt](https://crates.io/crates/docopt) since a long time (pre rust 1.0).
-I really like the fact that you have a structure with the parsed argument: no need to convert `String` to `f64`, no useless `unwrap`.
-But on the other hand, I don't like to write by hand the usage string.
-That's like going back to the golden age of WYSIWYG editors.
-Field naming is also a bit artificial.

-Today, the new standard to read command line arguments in Rust is [clap](https://crates.io/crates/clap).
-This library is so feature full!
-But I think there is one downside: even if you can validate argument and expressing that an argument is required, you still need to transform something looking like a hashmap of string vectors to something useful for your application.

-Now, there is stable custom derive.
-Thus I can add to clap the automatic conversion that I miss.
-Here is the result.

 ## License